 There are four major yeast companies that cater to home winemakers: Lallemand (Lalvin) and Red Star, which make dried yeasts, and White Labs and Wyeast, which produce liquid yeasts.
-While you can browse the companies' websites or brochures for guidance on which yeast to try, WineMaker has compiled an excellent and easy-to-compare chart of all the major strains that includes suggested styles, temperature ranges, alcohol tolerance and flocculation potential at: http://winemakermag.com/story165.
-If you see a strain that particularly interests you, go from there to the manufacturer's site, where you'll find more information about the origin of the yeast and the specific characters that it will bring to your kit.
+While you can browse the companies’ websites or brochures for guidance on which yeast to try, WineMaker has compiled an excellent and easy-to-compare chart of all the major strains that includes suggested styles, temperature ranges, alcohol tolerance and flocculation potential at:https://winemakermag.com/resource/yeast-strains-chart.
+If you see a strain that particularly interests you, go from there to the manufacturer’s site, where you’ll find more information about the origin of the yeast and the specific characters that it will bring to your kit.

 I can’t stress enough that you should do your homework before you start swapping yeast.
 Half an hour of browsing and making notes will give you all the information you need to choose a new strain — or strains.

 You should note that there are attributes that must be considered to give your yeast a fighting chance: Brix, nutrient requirements, and alcohol tolerance to name a few.
-It's wise to compare attributes of the kit manufacturer's chosen strain against potential strains you are considering to ensure fermentation carries through with minimal risk of a complete failure.
-For further help on this topic, check out the "Techniques" column in the April-May 2014 issue of WineMaker that is all about a method for selecting the proper yeast.
+It’s wise to compare attributes of the kit manufacturer’s chosen strain against potential strains you are considering to ensure fermentation carries through with minimal risk of a complete failure.

 Going to trial